Kidnapping of Colleen Stan: Background and imprisonment

-Stan said that her faith in God and belief in a chance of escape helped her survive; her greatest fear, which Cameron "reinforced" daily, was of "The Company".
-To avoid painful punishments, Stan tried to comply with his commandments, which later led to her being allowed to go out to jog, work in the yard, care for the family's children in the mobile home, and help him build bigger accommodations—like an underground dungeon—for more slaves.
-Even with an open door, neighbors, and a telephone, she made no attempt to escape as—according to Stan—her fear of "The Company" kept her from seeking help.
+Stan said that her faith in God and belief in a chance of escape helped her survive; her greatest fear, which Cameron "reinforced" daily, was of "The Company."
+To avoid painful punishments, Stan tried to comply with his commandments, which later led to her being allowed to go out to jog, work in the yard, care for the family's children in the mobile home, and help him build bigger accommodations—including an underground dungeon—for more slaves.
+Even with an open door, neighbors, and a telephone, she made no attempt to escape as, according to Stan, her fear of "The Company" kept her from seeking help.

-Additionally, Stan was allowed to visit her family by herself in 1981, but did not reveal her situation due to her fear of the possible consequences.
-Her family thought she was involved in a cult because of her homemade clothes, lack of money, and absence of communications over the years; they did not want to pressure her, fearing she would stay away forever.
+Additionally, Stan was allowed to visit her family by herself in 1981 but did not reveal her situation due to her fear of the possible consequences.
+Her family thought she was involved in a cult because of her homemade clothes, lack of money, and the absence of communications over the years; they did not want to pressure her, fearing she would stay away forever.
 The next day, Stan returned for a second visit, with Hooker posing as her boyfriend.
 At the trial, Stan explained that she was happy about visiting her family, who were therefore able to take a photograph of her and Cameron happily smiling together.

 According to Stan, Hooker feared he had given his slave too much freedom and took her back to his mobile home, where he locked her in the wooden box under his water bed; she remained in the box 23 hours a day for the next three years.
-Bodily functions were dealt with by her using a bed pan which she positioned under herself with her feet.
+She dealt with bodily functions using a bed pan, which she positioned with her feet, and ate scraps of food.
 It was stated in court that Hooker's children were told "K" had gone home; however, once his children had gone to bed, Hooker would take Stan out of the box to feed and torture her.
-She was reportedly not allowed to make any noise, and had to lie still 23 hours at a time in the dark, with little air to breathe.
-During the summers, conditions were especially harsh on her, as the temperature in her box would rise to over 100 °F (38 °C).
-To feed herself, she ate scraps of food.